1944 United States Senate elections

 The 1944 United States Senate elections coincided with the re-election of Franklin D. Roosevelt to his fourth term as president.
 The 32 seats of Class 3 were contested in regular elections, and three special elections were held to fill vacancies.

 The Democrats retained their large majority, although they lost a net of one seat to the Republicans.
-As Republicans won open seats in Indiana, New Jersey, and Missouri, and defeated an incumbent in Iowa.
+Republicans won open seats in Indiana, New Jersey, and Missouri, and defeated an incumbent in Iowa.
 However, Democrats defeated incumbents in Connecticut, Pennsylvania, and North Dakota.
+The Democratic majority was further reduced to 56-39-1 throughout mid-term appointments.

 Results summary

 Colored shading indicates party with largest share of that row.